Skip to main content

 The tax position

 Assuming that the company which has been sold is a trading business as opposed to an investment business, a key point to acknowledge is that a valuable relief from tax has in fact now been lost.
-An interest in a trading business owned for two years or more qualifies for Business Relief from inheritance tax and this could have been key to an individual’s estate planning, providing reassurance that a significant part of his or her wealth was not going to be subject to inheritance tax on death.
+An interest in a trading business owned for two years or more qualifies for Business Property Relief from inheritance tax and this could have been key to an individual’s estate planning, providing reassurance that a significant part of his or her wealth was not going to be subject to inheritance tax on death.
 Post-sale, where the sale proceeds are in the form of cash a potential 40% inheritance tax charge has been created which will be levied on the sale proceeds when the business owner passes away.

 Gifts — trusts and family investment companies